 Text summarization is about creating an accurate synopsis of a longer document or a set of documents.

-Clustering is about grouping people or content based on some logical structure—for example, grouping customers by their purchase behavior.
+Clustering is about grouping people, content, documents, topics and etc based on some logical structure—for example, grouping customers by their purchase behavior.

 9. Virtual AI Assistant